-The e-Safety Policy will be reviewed annually.
+The e-Safety Policy will be reviewed every two years.

 The implementation of the e-Safety policy will be monitored through ongoing Governor visits in accordance with existing practice.

 The Headteacher will be responsible for e-Safety in the school.